tlemens/time_of_day_attr/README.md

 ### Formats

-The standard formats for conversation are 'default' and 'hour'.
+The standard formats for conversion are 'default' and 'hour'.
 ```yml
 en:
   time_of_day: